Skip to main content

 Buy the NexBlue Point 2 if:

-• A 5-year warranty gives you peace of mind from a newer brand
+• A five-year warranty reassures you about a newer brand

 Buy the VCHRGD Seven Pro if: